 Warren County identified Class "C" - High Hazard Dams where failures may result in widespread or serious damage to home(s) and infrastructure.
-These include but are not limited to roads and utilities, and may cause substantial environmental damage, such that the loss of human life, or widespread substantial economic loss.
-Edgecomb Pond and its outlet, Finkle Brook, which flows towards Bolton Landing by Veteran's Memorial Park, is a major local focus for attenuating this type of risk.
+These include but are not limited to roads and utilities, and may cause substantial environmental damage, loss of human life, or widespread substantial economic loss.
+Edgecomb Pond and its outlet, Finkle Brook, which flows towards Bolton Landing by Veteran's Memorial Park, is a major local focus for addressing this type of risk.